icanzilb/TaskQueue/README.md

     //update the UI again
 }

-// to start the taskqueue on the current GCD queue queue.run()
+// to start the queue on the current GCD queue queue.run()

 </pre>